 Dealing with a fraud

 - All allegations of fraud must be treated seriously and investigated as soon as possible.
 Internal investigations must be fair and take the time to gather real evidence before coming to conclusions.
 This is a detailed and time consuming job.
 The police may be able to help, particularly in bringing the perpetrator to justice and recovering funds.

-- NGOs should record the details of each fraud and the actions they take in response in a fraud register.
-This is an important document for monitoring fraud and for learning how to strengthen controls in the future.
+- NGOs should record the details of each fraud and the actions they take in response in a fraud register (find this in our Anti-Fraud & Bribery template!)
+This is an important document for monitoring fraud and strengthening controls in the future.

 Fraud is hard for NGOs to come to terms with because it involves a betrayal of trust and because it can lead to negative reports which could damage fundraising.
 But the real betrayal of trust is to donors, staff, beneficiaries, and the communities you serve.
 Do you need help with a fraud investigation?